bu-cnso/git-introduction/personal_project.md

 are to track changes and be able to work on multiple computers without too much pain.

-Github is merely auxilliary to this mode of working, providing a nice interface for looking at your repository history.
-You could just as well use [gitolite](http://gitolite.com/gitolite/) or [Gitlab](https://about.gitlab.com/), if you're comfortable or want to become comfortable with some system administration.
+Github isn't necessary to use git.
+You could just as well use [gitolite](http://gitolite.com/gitolite/) or [Gitlab](https://about.gitlab.com/), which have the advantage of letting you maintain control over all copies of your code, in case there are intellectual property or HIPAA concerns with publication.
+Other online hosts may provide other advantages.

-## Simulation
+This lesson contains two parallel guides.
+The primary one guides you through setting up a repository, mirroring it on GitHub, and working from three

-Fork [fmri_python](https://github.com/bu-cnso/fmri_python/).
-This is a repository where I simulate the process of managing a repository on different machines, represented by different branches.
+locations: lab, laptop, and a cluster environment.
+The secondary one gives instructions for downloading and preparing a copy of an already constructed repository.
+The two guides converge, at which point we will practice resolving merge conflicts.

-I will walk you through how we set things up, but the **Simulation setup** subheadings will be actual instructions you need to participate.
+To start, fork [fmri_python](https://github.com/bu-cnso/fmri_python/) into your GitHub user.
+Further instructions will be labeled with **Practice setup**.

-### Starting a repository
+## Starting a repository

 Let's assume we've been working for a while, and want to start managing our project with git.